Henry II, Holy Roman Emperor: Ecclesiastical affairs

-In May 1017, Empress Cunigunde became seriously ill, while staying at the imperial estates in Kaufungen.
+In May 1017, Empress Cunigunde became seriously ill while staying at the imperial estates in Kaufungen.
 Henry II vowed to found a monastery on the site if she recovered.
 Upon her recovery in 1018, Henry ordered the construction of the Kaufungen Abbey.
-After Henry II's death in 1024, Cunigunde retreated to the Abbey, where she remained until her own death in 1040.
+After Henry II died in 1024, Cunigunde retreated to the Abbey, where she remained until her own death in 1040.

-Sincerely religious, Henry II supported service to the Church (he was celibate) and promoted various monastic reforms.
-He also strongly enforced clerical celibacy, perhaps partly in order that the public land and offices he granted to clerics would not be devised to heirs.
-He encouraged the reform of the Church, fostered missionary activity, and made several charitable foundations for the poor.
+Sincerely religious, Henry II supported the Church and promoted various monastic reforms (he was celibate).
+He also strongly enforced clerical celibacy, perhaps partly so that the public land and offices he granted to clerics would not be devised to heirs.
+He encouraged Church reform, fostered missionary activity, and established several charitable foundations for the poor.

-Henry II wished to become a monk, and in virtue of his imperial power he ordered the Abbot of Verdun to accept him in his monastery.
+Henry II wished to become a monk, and in virtue of his imperial power, he ordered the Abbot of Verdun to accept him in his monastery.
 Thereupon, the Abbot ordered him, in virtue of the vows he had professed, to continue the administration of the empire.
-Henry II fulfilled his duties in the spirit of humility and service, being convinced that temporal power was given by God for the good of the people.
+Henry II fulfilled his duties with humility and service, believing that God had given him temporal power for the good of the people.

-Henry II succeeded in persuading Pope Benedict VIII to include the word "Filioque" in the Nicene Creed.
+Henry II persuaded Pope Benedict VIII to include the word "Filioque" in the Nicene Creed.
 The addition of the term provided that the Holy Spirit emanated from both God the Father and God the Son.
 Together with the concept of Papal primacy, dispute over this doctrine was one of the primary causes of the Great Schism of the Church in 1054.